tableau/server-client-python/docs/docs/api-ref.md

 ## Data sources

 Using the TSC library, you can get all the data sources on a site, or get the data sources for a specific project.
 The data source resources for Tableau Server are defined in the `DatasourceItem` class.
 The class corresponds to the data source resources you can access using the Tableau Server REST API.
-For example, you can gather information about the name of the data source, its type, and connections, and the project it is associated with.
+For example, you can gather information about the name of the data source, its type, its connections, and the project it is associated with.
 The data source methods are based upon the endpoints for data sources in the REST API and operate on the `DatasourceItem` class.

 <br>